Nikolai Zverev: Teaching methods

 Pupils had to audition to become a student of Zverev's.
 Once accepted, they would move into his house.

-Rachmaninoff's recollections are of interest: I entered Zverev’s home with a heavy heart and foreboding, having heard tell of his severity and ‘heavy hand’, which he had no qualms of resorting to.
+Rachmaninoff's recollections are of interest: I entered Zverev's home with a heavy heart and foreboding, having heard tell of his severity and 'heavy hand', which he had no qualms of resorting to.
 Indeed, we were able to witness proof of this latter: Zverev had a temper, and could launch himself at a person fists flailing, or hurl some object at the offender.
 I myself had been the object of his fury on three or four occasions…

 But all other talk of his exacting and severe manner were false.
 This was a man of rare intellect, generosity and kindness.
 He commanded a great deal of respect among the best people of his time.

 Indeed, discipline entered my life.
 God forbid that I leave the piano five minutes before my time of three hours was up!
 Or one uncompleted note – such cases were capable of stirring him up into a fearsome temper.
 However, all our achievements and diligence paid off: he drove us, his pupils, to various houses with concerts.
 When I finished playing, Zverev said: "Now that is how one should play the piano!"

 The impression was that he was quite mad about us, his pupils.
 He never took a single coin from us as payment: neither for lessons, nor for board (after all, we lived in his house).
 He dressed us at the best tailors, we never missed a premiere at Moscow theatres – musical or drama.
 Of course, no really good concert went unnoticed.
 And that was a time when there was so much on offer: take the famous historical concerts of Anton Rubinstein, where we had an opportunity to hear all that was the greatest!

 Zverev never limited himself to bringing us up as pianists.
 He did his best to generally give us a good all-round upbringing.
 He was deeply interested in the kind of reading we did.

 Zverev required many things of each student, including mandatory opera attendances and chamber music rehearsals.
-Throughout the week, his students had to practise many hours, but on Sunday, they would relax, and he would host an open house.
+Throughout the week, his students had to practice many hours, but on Sunday, they would relax, and he would host an open house.
 In the afternoon and evening, he would invite musical and intellectual figures from all over Moscow.
 His guests included Pyotr Ilyich Tchaikovsky, Alexander Taneyev, Anton Arensky, Anton Rubinstein, Vasily Safonov, Alexander Siloti, and other musicians, actors, lawyers, and professors.
 During these gatherings, he would allow no one to touch the piano, except to illustrate a point, because it was his students whom the gatherings were for.